ccifuentesr/CARMENES-V/README.md

 - Directory ./: Includes all the code files classified as detailed below and the master table (`Mother.v01.csv`).
 - Directory ./Baraffe: (see https://ui.adsabs.harvard.edu/abs/2015A%26A...577A..42B/).
-- Directory ./Filters: Includes the data to reproduce the transmission curves for 20 filters (FUV to W4).
+- Directory ./Filters: Includes the transmission curves for 20 filters (FUV to W4).
 - Directory ./Literature: Includes the individual tables with data from the literature.
-- Directory ./Spectra: Includes synthetic spectra...
+- Directory ./Spectra: Includes PHOENIX synthetic spectra.
-- Directory ./Stars: Includes data for individual stars to produce SED in some of the diagrams.
+- Directory ./Stars: Includes data for individual stars to produce custom SEDs.

 ### Files